DavidHruby1/templex-extension/docs/prd.md

 **Acceptance Criteria:**

+- [ ] Storage will be implemented using `chrome.storage.local` (export function will be needed to sync with other devices).
 - [ ] **Context Menu:** Right-clicking on selected text on any webpage presents an 'Add to Templex' option.
   - It will show the typical modal with the Title input.
 - [ ] There will also be injected button **"Add prompt"** above the chat window.
 If a text is written in the chat window, you can create a prompt out of the text.
 It will normally open the modal with the Title input.